LukeThornton92/string_theory/README.md

 ## Header

 My first focus on this site was securing a robust header, its on every template and is arguably the most important part of any site.
-I wanted to ensure I covered all aspects of my user stories that are related to navigation and page visability.
+I wanted to ensure I covered all aspects of my user stories that are related to navigation and page visibility.

 In the images below I prove that I have successfully covered the following user stories:
 <br>